-Identity performance, therefore, is directed at achieving desired ends (what we want from others); when you want to create a favourable changing as people "push the negotiated impression with someone you "act" in ways you believe they will like.
+Identity performance, therefore, is directed at achieving desired ends (what we want from others); when you want to create a favourable impression with someone you "act" in ways you believe they will like.
 Every social encounter, therefore, is just one more part of the act.
 This isn't to say we simply use people for our own particular ends; rather, in the majority of social encounters other people are used, Cooley (1909) suggests, as a looking-glass self.
 People are like mirrors that reflect "our self as others see us"; when we "look into the mirror" of how others behave towards us we see reflected an image of the person they think we are.